gururaj-shriram/csc431/src/README.md

 ## Testing

-Every `.js` file you write should, if possible and the file is nontrivial, have an associated test file with it in the `tests/` folder.
+Every `.js` file you write should, if possible and the file is nontrivial, have an associated test file with it in the `app/tests` folder.
 This is to ensure we perform proper TDD.
-We will be using the `mocha` testing framework and the `should` assertion library.
+We will be using the `mocha` testing framework and the `chai` assertion library.
 To run all tests:

 ```shell
 $ npm test